IRB Application Information

 The DPH IRB reviews projects involving clients/patients, staff, facilities, and/or funding from the Department of Public Health (DPH), the Department of Health Services (DHS) (excluding the hospitals), and certain community-based organizations.
 A project is defined as the collection or analysis of data from or about human subjects, including but not limited to the following activities:

-• Focus groups
+- Focus groups

-• Semi-structured interviews
+- Semi-structured interviews

-• Data abstraction from medical records
+- Data abstraction from medical records

-• Surveys
+- Surveys

-If your project involves only one or more of the activities listed below, you do
+If your project involves ONLY one or more of the activities listed below, you do NOT need to submit an application for IRB review:

-• the collection of data in the course of providing clinical care
+- Collection of data in the course of providing clinical care

-• environmental or criminal investigations
+- Environmental or criminal investigations

-• activities in support of national security measures
+- Criminal investigation of activities in support of national security measures

-• anonymous meeting evaluations
+- Anonymous meeting evaluations

-• customer satisfaction surveys that do not collect/access data from or about persons belonging to vulnerable populations (such as minors)
+- Customer satisfaction surveys that do not: 1) collect/access data from or about persons belonging to vulnerable populations (such as minors); collect/access data about sensitive topics such as substance use/disorder; or 3) collect/access personally identifiable information (PII) or protected health information (PHI)

-• staff assessments or other internal queries that pertain to core job duties and skills
+- Staff assessments or other internal queries that pertain to core job duties and skills

 *IRB procedures allow exemption for some projects that are classified as routine public health activity rather than research or related activities.
 Please consult with the Office of the IRB for a determination.

-Not Human Subjects Research Determinations
+Not Subjects Research Determinations

 Please consult with the Office of the IRB before submitting a Not Human Subjects Research application.
 The Not Human Subjects Research application is not the appropriate application for projects that the IRB deems "Exempt as Non research".